Talking Behaviour With Dr Jo From Pet Behaviour Vet

 Punishment can actually make aggression worse so that vet specialist Kirsti Seksil said the other day at a talk I went to.

-That aggression increases by twenty five percent if we use punishment.
+That aggression increases by 25% if we use punishment.

 There are so many other methods available to change behaviour that we shouldn’t be reaching for punishment first off.